Ok, confession time! Ever since I started my very first Bullet Journal, doodles have been my biggest challenge.

 Let’s think of more elaborate doodles that consist of several shapes.

-A Christmas tree, for example, can be easily divided into two triangles and a square.
+A Christmas tree, for example, can be easily divided into two triangles and a rectangle.

-A coffee cup can be simply divided into just 4 rectangles.
+A coffee cup can be simply divided into just four rectangles.

 - The head and body are also triangles with a top cut